Champagne Pools on Fraser Island, The Ocean That Makes Its Own Bubbles

-Waves break over ancient volcanic rock, push through gaps, and foam into a crystal-clear pool — naturally carbonated by the ocean.
-The Champagne Pools are one of K'gari's stranger, quieter highlights.
+Waves break over ancient volcanic rock, push through gaps, and foam into a crystal-clear pool, naturally carbonated by the ocean.
+The Champagne Pools are one of K'gari's stranger, quieter main points.

 The pools sit just below the high-tide line on 75 Mile Beach, roughly 20 km north of Indian Head.
 The water is a mix of ocean saltwater and fresh rainwater that collects in the depressions between the boulders.
-It's safe to swim in — though the entry and exit points can be slippery with algae and wave action.
+It's safe to swim in, though the entry and exit points can be slippery with algae and wave action.
+For current conditions and access updates on 75 Mile Beach, check the QLD Parks K'gari (Fraser Island) page before you leave.

 What's unusual is the combination: you're swimming in the ocean, but in a sheltered, waist-deep pool with no current.
 For families with kids, or anyone who wants to experience the ocean without the associated risks, it's one of the gentler swimming options on Fraser Island.
-The name comes entirely from the appearance — the fine bubbles that form in the surge zones look like sparkling wine.
+The name comes from the appearance, the fine bubbles that form in the surge zones look like sparkling wine.

 What to expect when you visit